Child's Play 2: Production

 Originally the film was intended to open with a courtroom scene of a jury sentencing Karen Barclay to a mental institution for insisting that Chucky was alive, and both Catherine Hicks and Chris Sarandon were intended to reprise their roles as Karen and Detective Mike Norris from the first film.
 Sarandon recalled to People in 2023 that he declined to return when asked because Holland would not be involved.
 However, their scenes were cut from the scripts because of budgetary constraints, and as a result of their omission the film is much shorter than the other installments in the series.
-The courtroom scene would be recycled as the ending of Curse of Chucky in 2013.
+The courtroom scene was recycled as the ending of Curse of Chucky in 2013.
 It also would have contained a scene where Chucky's remains were held in a police evidence locker alongside Jason Voorhees and Michael Myers's masks, an idea which came to be reused in Bride of Chucky in 1998.

-Jenny Agutter would be cast as Joanne Simpson after Veronica Cartwright was considered.
-Gerrit Graham would beat Jeffrey Jones, Tim Matheson, and Charles Grodin for the role of Phil Simpson.
+Jenny Agutter was cast as Joanne Simpson after Veronica Cartwright was considered.
+Gerrit Graham beat Jeffrey Jones, Tim Matheson, and Charles Grodin for the role of Phil Simpson.
 Shannen Doherty, Kristy Swanson, Holly Marie Combs, and Christine Elise all auditioned for the role of Kyle.
 Although Elise nearly missed her follow-up audition to film an episode of Baywatch, she got the role.

 Principal photography began on November 6, 1989, with a $12 million budget.
 Since Kirschner was busy after getting hired to run Hanna-Barbera, the production was supervised by Robert Latham Brown.
 Unlike the first film which was mostly shot on-location in Chicago, most of the second film was shot on Universal Studios Lot in Universal City, California.
 The Play Pals factory sequence was shot in an abandoned warehouse in Valencia, California.
 Brad Dourif recorded all of his dialogue as Chucky in advance, which allowed his words to match up with his facial movements better than in the first film.
 Kevin Yagher returned to do the special effects and puppetry, directing several scenes of the film himself.
 Ed Gale was rehired to play the body of Chucky, but unlike in the first film very few of his scenes were used.
 The International Alliance of Theatrical Stage Employees picketed the shoot to demand that the production company stop using non-union employees, with the crew voting to sign a union contract in January 1990 shortly before filming wrapped.
 Graeme Revell, whose only scoring experience was the 1989 Australian psychological horror film Dead Calm, was hired to compose the music after lying to the studio that he had composed an orchestral composition before.
 Kevin Carlson, Van Snowden, and N. Brock Winkless IV were credited as part of the puppeteers of Chucky.

 Music

 The score of the film was composed by Graeme Revell, conducted and orchestrated by Shirley Walker and performed by the Hollywood Studio Symphony.
-Unlike the first film that has electronic music, the music for the sequel is completely orchestral.
+Unlike the first film that has electronic music, the music for the sequel is completely orchestral with electronic elements.